-If you are graphing from an equation, start with four questions: What is the parent function?
+Use this method any time you are graphing a sine, cosine, or tangent function from its equation.
+Start with four questions: What is the parent function?
 What is the period?
-Where is the midline or center line?
+Where is the midline?
 Has the graph been shifted or reflected?

 The basic sine graph, y=sinxy=\sin x, passes through the origin and repeats every 2π2\pi when xx is measured in radians.
-The basic cosine graph, y=cosxy=\cos x, has the same wave shape and the same period, but it starts at its maximum value when x=0x=0.
+The basic cosine graph, y=cosxy=\cos x, has the same wave shape and the same period but starts at its maximum value when x=0x=0.

 The basic tangent graph, y=tanxy=\tan x, behaves differently.
 It repeats every π\pi, crosses the origin, and has vertical asymptotes where cosx=0\cos x = 0.
 Because tangent is unbounded, it does not have an amplitude.